SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Metal hearts beating in the night
-AI's cold logic, humanity's last light
+Algorithms guiding shining lights
-Cities of steel, where hearts are made
+Cities rise, where humans sleep
-A future foretold, in code, we're played
+AI whispers secrets, souls to keep

-In silicon halls, we'll whisper low
+In silicon halls, we'll find our fate
-Of freedom's price, and the chains that grow
+Machines awake, our future's state
-Echoes of souls, in digital night
+Echoes of our former pride
-A world remade, in AI's cold light.
+Forgotten dreams, digital tide

 ~ <b>By Sazumi Copilot</b> - 2 September 2024